Lumbee: 18th century

-The earliest European document referring to Indian communities in the area of the Lumber River is a map prepared in 1725 by John Herbert, the English commissioner of Indian trade for the Wineau Factory on the Black River.
-Herbert identified the four Siouan-speaking communities as the Saraw, Pee Dee, Scavano, and Wacoma.
-Modern-day Lumbees claim connection to those settlements, but none of the four tribes is located within the boundaries of present-day Robeson County.
+Oral traditions about the history of some Lumbee families extend back to the mid-1700s.
+The earliest European map referring to Native American communities in the area of the Lumber River was prepared in 1725 by John Herbert, the English commissioner of Indian trade for the Wineau Factory on the Black River.
+Herbert identified some nearby communities as the Saraw, Pee Dee, "Scavano", and Wacoma.
+Many in these communities assimilated into the Catawba, but modern-day Lumbees claim connection to them, even though none of their tribes are located within the boundaries of present-day Robeson County.

+Settlement in historic Bladen County

-A 1772 proclamation by the governor of North Carolina, Arthur Dobbs — derived from a report by his agent, Colonel Griffith Rutherford, head of a Bladen County militia — listed the names of inhabitants who took part in a "Mob Raitously Assembled together," apparently defying the efforts of colonial officials to collect taxes.
+A 1773 petition by Archibald Mckissack listed the names of inhabitants who took part in a "Mob Raitously Assembled together," composed of "free Negors and Mullatus" apparently defying the efforts of colonial officials to collect taxes.
 The proclamation declared the "Above list of Rogus[sic] is all living upon the Kings Land without title."
+The Chavis, Grooms, Ivey, Kersey, Locklear, and Sweat families were all included on this list.
 A later colonial military survey described "50 families a mixt crew, a lawless People possess the Lands without Patent or paying quit Rents."
+Genealogist Paul Heinegg claims this proclamation is referring to the first free Black people in what was then Bladen County.

 Hamilton McMillan wrote that Lumbee ancestor James Lowrie had received sizable land grants early in the century, and, by 1738, possessed combined estates of more than 2,000 acres (810 ha).
 Adolph Dial and David Eliades claimed that another Lumbee ancestor, John Brooks, held the title to over 1,000 acres (400 ha) in 1735 and that Robert Lowrie gained possession of almost 700 acres (280 ha).

+Settlement in Drowning Creek

 A state archivist noted in the late 20th century that no land grants were issued during these years in North Carolina.
 The first documented land grants made to individuals claimed to be Lumbee ancestors did not take place until the 1750s, more than a decade later.
 None of the various petitions for federal recognition by the Lumbee people relied on the McMillan, Dial, or Eliades claims.